henokemp/university-work/digizeit-reflection/digizeit-reflection.md

 **Picture 1:** Example for JSON code, textComponent2.json of page 1.2.0 of *Feeling the Past*

-On the projects test-system I was then able to see my edits in effect.
-Feeling the Past utilizes only a smaller part of Marugoto's functionality.
+On the projects test-system I was then able to see my edits in effect. *Feeling the Past* utilizes only a smaller part of Marugoto's functionality.
 Firstly the playtime of my game is simply not long enough to incorporate everything.
-Secondly the *Lives in Transit* demo acted as a model for Feeling the Past, so it mainly uses the same (limited) functionality.
+Secondly the *Lives in Transit* demo acted as a model for *Feeling the Past*, so it mainly uses the same (limited) functionality.
 Last the preparation time for the DigiZeit project was simply too short to learn the complete functionality of *Lives in Transit*.

 After familiarizing myself with the basic workflow of **Marugoto** the next step was to construct my storyline.
 Martin Dusinberre adviced me—based on his own experience constructing *Plantation Lives*—to draw the story and the pages on a piece of paper.
 I followed this advice with a digital twist.
 Using the free open-source prototyping tool **Pencil** I created a UI interface system and a storyline flowchart.